Boreal Canoe Trip 2026 | Toronto to Muskoka Canoe Camping & Dancing

 Our destination is part of the Canadian Shield, the oldest rock on the face of Earth.
 It is an undeveloped hardwood forest with rocky shores on the river’s edge, waterfalls, and rapids.

-We’ll enter a wilderness where wildlife might be spotted, including moose, beavers, turtles, foxes, the endangered Five-Lined Skink (Ontario’s only native lizard species), the venomous Eastern Massasauga Rattlesnake, and Bald Eagles
+We’ll enter a wilderness where you may spot wildlife, including cranes, birds of prey, deer, beavers, turtles, foxes, the endangered Five-Lined Skink (Ontario’s only native lizard species), and the Eastern Massasauga Rattlesnake.

 This is the perfect destination for magnificent swimming and camping, and a place we will all honour for its wild, majestic beauty.
 Boreal brings open-minded, diverse, and inclusive people together to share unforgettable outdoor experiences and forge lasting bonds.

 11:00 AM: Keele Subway Station parking lot (520 Indian Rd).
-Checkin, sign-waiver, and throw your bag in the truck.
-If there’s time, grab a sandwich at The Lunchbox, Pho T&T, Subway, or Tim Hortons.
+Check in, sign the waiver, and throw your bag in the truck.
 The key to Boreal is leaving and arriving together.
 Pace drinks.
 We break at the Waubaushene Truck Stop outside Muskoka.

 3:00 PM: Arrive at the river and unload the truck.
-Grab your bag in the pile, find two other people, and grab a canoe, paddle and lifejacket.
-Put the canoe entirely in water so it doesn’t tip when getting in.
-Take off your shoes, and pack the canoe.
+Grab your bag from the pile, find two others or a third, and grab a canoe, paddle and lifejacket.
+Put the canoe entirely in the water so it doesn’t tip when getting in.
+Take off your shoes and pack the canoe.
 Paddle upstream with your life vests on.

 8:00 PM: Dinner, campfire, meeting new friends, exploring camps, and stargazing.